The Christian Faith Comes to Cambodia

 CCC's understanding is 'Yes' — but help of the right kind.

 We believe that the worldwide church needs to share more of its wealth — spiritual and material — with its brothers and sisters in Cambodia.
 Cambodian Christians are committed to planting new churches among every people group in Cambodia.
-They want to see a group of Jesus’ disciples in every village throughout Cambodia by 2021.
 But they could do so much more if they had more resources: money, literature, equipment, transportation....
 And Cambodian church leaders and members are hungry for teaching, training and mentoring.

 We believe that the role of the missionary or partner from outside Cambodia is to equip, train and encourage Cambodian Christians, who can then get on with the job of sharing the gospel and planting churches amongst their own or related people groups.
 We, and we trust other Christian organisations working with the Cambodian church, aim to serve and submit, not to lead and control.